First Steps tutorial

 If you're a first time user, we suggest to go through the scenes in the established order.
 They will guide you through some key coherence and networking concepts.

 Remember that playing the scenes on your own only shows part of the picture.
-To fully experience the networked aspects, you have to play them in the Editor plus one or more built instances, and even better - with other people.
+To fully experience the networked aspects, you have to play in one or more built instances alongside the Unity Editor, and even better - with other people.

 WebGL build hosted directly in the coherence Cloud